-"It's not about a simple party, Tim and if you think that low of me which I'm sure you do, then I have nothing to say.
-Because if after so many years I still have to explain myself to you and can receive absolutely no respect, then nothing I do now, would matter." he reached out to release the switch when McGee put his hand on his forearm to stop him.
+"It's not about a simple party, Tim and if you think that little of me which I'm sure you do, then I have nothing to say.
+Because if after so many years I still have to explain myself to you and can receive absolutely no respect, then nothing I do now, would matter."
+He reached out to release the switch when McGee put his hand on his forearm to stop him.

 Glaring at the hand on his arm and then at McGee, he watched as the younger man pulled his hand away and looked down.
 "Look, I'm sorry, alright?
 It was petty of me, of us.
 It wasn't nice what we did and I-...
 Well, OK, I just wanted to-...
-I don't know, Tony, I really don't know what to say." he shook his head in defeat.
+I don't know, Tony, I really don't know what to say."
+He shook his head in defeat.

 "Then don't say anything."
 Tony said nonchalantly.
 "Nobody asked you for an explanation.
 I told you before and it seems like I have to repeat myself; you have every right to invite anyone you like to your party.
 This isn't about a party, or another party that I've been excluded from.
 This is about a friendship that I thought was there and counted on and finally realized that it was merely wishful thinking on my part."